 ARC was founded as an asbestos abatement company in Waco, Texas in 1990, and asbestos abatement remains our trademark service.
 We have regional offices in Dallas, Austin, Houston, Baton Rouge/New Orleans, Denver, Grand Junction, and Tampa.
 We remove asbestos in stadiums, commercial buildings, industrial facilities, military bases, hospitals, power plants, schools and universities, governmental institutions, and multifamily dwellings.
 Why chose ARC Abatement?

 - Never dismissed for failing to complete a project

 - 12-million man-hours of asbestos abatement and scaffolding work completed

 - No regulatory violations

 - Ranked 8thth in Engineering News-Record‘s 2020 ‘Top 20 Firms in Asbestos Abatement”

 Our work is in accordance with the standards and requirements of the state in which we are working and the Occupational Safety and Health Administration (OSHA).

 Asbestos Abatement Little Rock

-ARC abated asbestos in the beautiful Robinson Center in Little Rock, Arkansas, in preparation for historical preservation renovations of the 500,000 square-foot facility.
+Not having an office in Little Rock did not stop ARC from completing an asbestos abatement Little Rock project.
+We abated asbestos in the beautiful Robinson Center in preparation for historical preservation renovations of the 500,000 square-foot facilities.